API Authentication

 - Leave out the

-option in subsequent requests to use the stored cookie for authentication.
-For example, to return a list of zones, enter:curl -b cookies.txt ^
+- Use the - -boption in subsequent requests to use the stored cookie for authentication.
+For example, to return a list of zones, enter:- curl -b cookies.txt ^

 https://<deployment name>.<region>.alta.avigilon.com/api/v1/alarmZones